DouglasdeMoura/douglasmoura.dev-next/src/database/posts/2023-01-01_l1ko9m5j8svvm88_new-year-new-blog-or-how-i-created-this-blog-for-2023.md

 ---
 id: l1ko9m5j8svvm88
 locale: en-US
-title: New year, new blog (or how I created this blog for 2023)
+title: 'New year, new blog (or how I created this blog for 2023)'
 created: 2023-01-01 18:29:53.355Z
 updated: 2023-08-12 13:31:07.448Z
 tags: designsystem, webdev, programming